 Based on how many licensed users are there in your org (4800 users at max to an org unit., excluding exception), Salesforce allocates around 10 to 10.2 GB of storage space as per the edition in use.
 Compared to the number of reports you gather for each custom object, you might be falling short on the primary storage space and nearing the limit, slowing down your reporting speed at your Salesforce app.

 The Salesforce CRM’s speed & performance begin to deteriorate when nearly 80-90% of the org space is filled with data.
 There is a fair chance of unburdening your storage load in Salesforce by record consolidations or removing redundancy.
 That might be true if there are few.
-If you have Sales Cloud, Service Cloud, Financial Cloud, Health Cloud, plus hundred other custom solutions in place, it will overwhelm your Salesforce storage on a million scale.
+If you have Sales Cloud, Service Cloud, Financial Cloud, Health Cloud, plus hundreds of other custom solutions in place, it will overwhelm your Salesforce storage on a million scale.

 Reversals don’t really work for Salesforce storage exploding on data.
 Therefore, you have to be optimal to stop running into the coveted cautionary: “Your Salesforce data storage limit exceeded”.